Jemurai/policy/policies/Incident_Response_Policy.md

 ### Handling

-Incidents should be reported immediately to the security officer.
+Incidents must be reported immediately to the security officer.
+[NIST800-53:IR-7](https://nvd.nist.gov/800-53/Rev4/control/IR-7)  The security officer should enlist external experts, delegate within the organization and develop an incident response team such that the organization's ability to respond to incidents is structured and repeatable.

-Anyone internal or external can report a security incident by addressing an email to security@{{company_name}}.com.
+Anyone internal or external can report a security incident by addressing an email to security@{{company_name}}.com, which will trigger an incident to be handled by the security officer.

 Reporting incidents must include: